On this page:

 Under the Assisted Reproductive Technology Act 2007 (NSW), if you answer 'Yes' to this your child will receive a notification if they obtain a birth certificate after the age of 18 stating there may be further information available from the relevant authority.

-If you have lodged a Birth Registration Statement for a birth that occurred on or after 4 May 2016 and wish to amend it with assisted reproductive technology information, please complete a Correct an entry application [Fillable PDF 279KB]
+If you have lodged a Birth Registration Statement for a birth that occurred on or after 4 May 2016 and wish to amend it with assisted reproductive technology information, please complete a Correct an entry application - PDF

 If you are a resident of Albury you can choose to register your child’s birth in NSW rather than in Victoria.
-For more information see Albury birth registration flyer [PDF 92KB]
+For more information see Albury birth registration flyer - PDF

 If the birth occurred at home or in a location other than a hospital and the child is taken to a hospital within 24 hours of the birth, the hospital should notify the Registry of the birth.
 The mother must register the baby within 60 days of the birth.